ltOgt/got/README.md

 # Note

-this might not work for you, but feel free to expand on it.
+this might not fit your needs, but feel free to expand on it.